QUOTES-Myanmar's army seizes power, detains Aung San Suu Kyi | Politics

 ROHINGYA COMMUNITY LEADER, DIL MOHAMMED, IN DHAKA: "We Rohingya community strongly condemn this heinous attempt to kill democracy," he told Reuters by phone.

 "We urge the global community to come forward and restore democracy at any cost."
+BANGLADESH MINISTRY OF FOREIGN AFFAIRS:

+"We have been persistent in developing mutually beneficial relations with Myanmar and have been working with Myanmar for the voluntary, safe and sustained repatriation of the Rohingya sheltered in Bangladesh," the ministry said in a statement.
+"We expect these processes to continue in right earnest."

-INDIA, FOREIGN MINISTRY STATEMENT:
+"We hope that the democratic process and constitutional arrangements will be upheld in Myanmar," Bangladesh said INDIA, FOREIGN MINISTRY STATEMENT:

 "We have noted the developments in Myanmar with deep concern.
 India has always been steadfast in its support to the process of democratic transition in Myanmar.
 We believe that the rule of law and the democratic process must be upheld.
 We are monitoring the situation closely."
 MARISE PAYNE, AUSTRALIAN FOREIGN MINISTER: